-Start the engine and push the switch to turn on the air conditioner.
+Start the engine, push the switch and move the fan control lever to the desired speed.
 The indicator light comes on when the air conditioner is on.

 HEATER OPERATION

 Heating

 This mode directs hot air to the foot outlets.
 A small amount of air is also directed to the defrost outlets.